 #8: Alaskan Malamute – $1,000

-Highly energetic and companionable, Alaskan Malamutes cost around $1,000 up front and live around 13-16 years.
-Medical expenses can be high due to health issues, such as diabetes mellitus.
+Highly energetic and companionable, Alaskan Malamutes cost around $1,000 upfront and live around 13-16 years.
+In addition to being one of the most expensive dog breeds, medical expenses can be high due to health issues, such as diabetes mellitus.
 Their heavy coats make for expensive trips to the groomer, as well.

 #7: Saint Bernard – $1,500

 Saint Bernards pretty much act how they look: calm and aloof.
 An initial cost of around $1,500 is nothing compared to the cost of medical expenses, around $8,000 or more.
 For such a large dog, grooming can rack up excessive costs as well.

 #6: Golden Retrievers – $1,500

 One of the most well-tempered breeds, Golden Retrievers are about $1,500 to purchase from a breeder.
 Living about 10-13 years, these dogs are faithful companions but are predisposed to serious health conditions, especially orthopaedic cancers, skyrocketing veterinary visit costs during their lifetime.
 Golden retrievers also require regular grooming.

 Well known from the movie “The Shaggy Dog,” Old English Sheepdogs are intelligent and loyal herding dogs, great for families with kids.
 These furry pals need to be groomed and can be gotten from breeders for about $1,250.
 Due to health problems such as deafness, cataracts, gastric torsion, otitis externa, etc., healthcare may cost over $7,000 for this breed, making them one of the most expensive dog breeds.

 #4: Irish Wolfhound – $1,900